justinchoi001/liferay-learn-0/docs/en/02-getting-started/walking-through-the-development-life-cycle.md

 ## Adding Changes to the Repository

 Begin the deployment life cycle by adding a change into the GitHub repository.
-See []() for more information on setting up the Workspace on your local system.
+See [Configuring Your GitHub Repository]() for more information on setting up the Workspace on your local system.

 The source for new code additions must be added into folders at the root of the repository: the `modules` folder for new modules, the `themes` folder for custom themes, and the `wars` folder for WARs.
 Code changes added to any of these locations will be automatically built and then deployed to the Liferay service after the build is deployed.